 Program Co-chair, Insurance in the Construction Industry, The Seminar Group (Dallas, 2012).

 Recent Changes in Texas Insurance Law Affecting Businesses, Dallas Bar Ass’n North Dallas Clinic (December 2011).

 An Overview of Insurance Coverage Issues in Construction Defect Disputes: Are You Covered?, National Business Institute Seminar, Construction Defect Litigation: From A to Z (October 2011).

 Ethical Dilemmas in the Coverage Context, TIPS-ICLC Mid-Year Program Panel Moderator (February 2011).

-ABA REFERENCE HANDBOOK ON THE COMPREHENSIVE GENERAL LIABILITY POLICY, Assisting Editor (2010).
+Assisting Editor, ABA REFERENCE HANDBOOK ON THE COMPREHENSIVE GENERAL LIABILITY POLICY (2010).

 A Practical Guide to Insurance and Indemnification of Directors and Officers, The University of Texas School of Law, 29th Annual Jay L. Westbrook Bankruptcy Conference (November 2010).

-Author, D&O Insurance When the Company Goes Broke, Dallas Bar Association Headnotes (August 2010).
+D&O Insurance When the Company Goes Broke, Dallas Bar Ass’n Headnotes (August 2010).

 What Every Young Lawyer Should Know About Depositions, DAYL Lunch and Learn Panelist (May 2010).